Top 22 NBA Players Who Didn’t Go To College

 9. Dwight Howard

 Professional American basketball player Dwight David Howard was born on December 8, 1985.
-He plays as a center for the Philadelphia 76ers in the NBA.
+He is a professional basketball player who last played in the NBA for the Los Angeles Lakers during the 2021-22 season.
 Dwight stands tall at 6”10 and weighs about 265 lbs.

 He schooled at the Southwest Atlanta Christian Academy (SACA) in Atlanta, Georgia.
 Through his schooling there, Dwight Howard got selected by the Orlando Magic in 2004 when he was drafted into NBA in round one as the first overall pick.
 From the beginning of his career, Dwight has received numerous achievements.

 In 2020, he won the NBA Championship with the LA Lakers.
 He is an eight-time All-Star, five-time First Team, and three-time Defensive Player of the Year.
 Additionally, he was 2005’s NBA Rookie First Team and 2008 Slam Dunk Contest Champion.
-Notably, Dwight is the youngest NBA to achieve 1,000 rebounds, and he currently holds the position at 9,000.
+Notably, Dwight is the youngest NBA player to achieve 1,000 rebounds, and he finished his NBA career with more than 14,000 rebounds.

 10. Andrew Bynum